turbot/steampipe-mod-ibm-compliance/cis_v100/docs/cis_overview.md

 Items in this profile intend to:
 - be practical and prudent;
 - provide security focused best practice hardening of a technology; and
-- limit impact to the utility of the technology beyond acceptable means.
+- limit impact to the utility of the technology beyond acceptable means

 ### Level 2